UOW’s editorial style is based on the Style manual for authors, editors and printers, sixth edition.

 UOW advanced degree options: Capitalise.
 E.g. UOW students can apply for advanced degree degree options such as Honours, Dean's Scholar, Advanced.

 Industry, profession, or study area without award name: Lowercase.
-E.g. She is a nursing student, He got a job in psychology, She works in public health.
+E.g. She is a nursing student.
+He got a job in psychology.
+They works in public health.
+Pronouns: Lowercase, except capitalise for 'I', or the start of the sentence.
+E.g. She won't be able to make the 2 pm bus, so I offered her a lift.

 career paths should always be lower case e.g. become a teacher, lawyer, nurse, engineer etc